glennjones/microformat-node/README.md

 #### Using the server API

-You need to provide the url of the web page use wish to parse and the format(s) you wish to parse as a single value or a comma delimited list:
+You need to provide the url of the web page and the format(s) you wish to parse as a single value or a comma delimited list:

     GET http://localhost:8888/?url=http%3A%2F%2Fufxtract.com%2Ftestsuite%2Fhcard%2Fhcard1.htm&format=hCard

-You can also use the hash # fragment element of a url to target an only part of a HTML page.
+You can also use the hash # fragment element of a url to target only part of a HTML page.
 The hash is used to target the HTML element with the same id.

 #### Viewing the unit tests